 Figure 13.
 Similar to Figure 10, but for true negative forecasts.

 To summarize the outcomes of the 2x2 contingency table, we employ the PSS, which is an equitable metric.
-The 5-organization ensemble mean is not much better than random forecasts in ramp forecasting, except for ramps above 100 and 150 MW over 10 hours (Figure 14).
-Except for p5, the forecasts of the other four participants yield more positive PSS than the 5-organization ensemble mean, especially for stronger ramps above 150 and 200 MW.
-Mathematically, the relative magnitude of the higher POD of the 4 individual forecasts exceeds the influence of the higher false alarm rate, which leads to higher PSS than the multi-organization ensemble mean (Figure 16 as an example).
+The five-organization ensemble mean is not much better than random forecasts in ramp forecasting, except for ramps above 100 and 150 MW over 10 hours (Figure 14).
+Except for p5, the forecasts of the other four participants yield more positive PSS than the five-organization ensemble mean, especially for stronger ramps above 150 and 200 MW.
+Mathematically, the relative magnitude of the higher POD of the four individual forecasts exceeds the influence of the higher false alarm rate, which leads to higher PSS than the multiorganization ensemble mean (Figure 16 as an example).

-The voting schemes score higher PSS’s than the 5-organization ensemble mean, especially for the ramps above 200 MW.
+The voting schemes score higher using the PSS than the five-organization ensemble mean, especially for the ramps above 200 MW.
 The 40% voting scheme has a higher or same PSS compared to the ensemble mean in all but one ramp definition (50 MW over 4 hours).
 Even the stricter 60% voting scheme yields higher PSS than the ensemble mean in most ramp definitions.
 The 20% voting scheme has very high PSS in detecting ramps over 200 MW, while its exposes a weakness of the PSS.
-The PSS is inflated when FN is close to 0, the false alarm rate is close to 0, and the POD is large, e.g., its FN is 0 for ramps above 200 MW over 6 and 12 hours.
+The PSS is inflated when FN is close to 0, the false alarm rate is close to 0, and the POD is large, or its FN is 0 for ramps above 200 MW over 6 and 12 hours.
 Similar features also exist in p4 ensemble mean.

 The SEDS is a valuable complement to the PSS.
-The SEDS does not account for any TN, which is suitable when ramp events are rarer than non-ramp periods.
+The SEDS does not account for any TN, which is suitable when ramp events are rarer than nonramp periods.
 Using SEDS, the relative performance of the ensemble mean improves from its PSS results (Figure 15).
-The edge of the 4 participant forecasts over their ensemble mean also shrinks, and they are still more skillful in detecting the ramps above 200 MW.
+The edge of the four participant forecasts over their ensemble mean also shrinks, and they are still more skillful in detecting the ramps above 200 MW.
 Note that an undefined SEDS means the forecast does not yield any TP forecasts under a given ramp definition.

-The more sensitive voting schemes also lose some superiority over the 5-organization ensemble mean using SEDS.
+The more sensitive voting schemes also lose some superiority over the five-organization ensemble mean using SEDS.
 The 20% and 40% voting schemes yield higher SEDS than the ensemble mean in detecting strong ramps above 200 MW, and they lose advantages in most of the other ramp definitions.
 The 60% voting scheme has a higher or same SEDS than the ensemble mean except for one ramp definition (50 MW over 2 hours).
 The 80% voting scheme is too inflexible that it forecasts zero TP in one more ramp definition than the ensemble mean (Figure 10).